 For the record, don't expect the famous special effects from the 1973 film to be recreated on stage.
 Young Regan MacNeil's head will not twist around on her shoulders, but the creators of this new look at the creepy classic have said they plan to put the demon's physical form on stage.

+As previously reported, The Exorcist has Broadway producers Ben Sprecher and Sonia Friedman attached for a possible commercial future.
+Opening night in Los Angeles is July 11, after which reviews will indicate the intense story's trajectory.
 Richard Chamberlain plays an aging priest in the world-premiere staging.
-There is no official announcement of a Broadway move, but, for now, it would seem that The Exorcist has serious commercial potential: Shields and the title are box-office names, and supporting players Harry Groener, Manoel Felciano, Stephen Bogardus and David Wilson Barnes — and Tony Award-winning director John Doyle (Sweeney Todd, Company) — have lots of cred in the New York critical community.
+There is no official announcement of a Broadway move, but, for now, it would seem that The Exorcist has serious commercial potential: Shields and the title are box-office names, and supporting players Harry Groener, Manoel Felciano, Stephen Bogardus and David Wilson Barnes — and Tony Award-winning director John Doyle ( Sweeney Todd, Company) — have lots of cred in the New York critical community.
 To say nothing of illusionist Teller (of Penn and Teller) creating effects for the production.

 The New York Post reported on June 22 that the producers will cast Malcolm MacDowell to replace Chamberlain if and when it moves Broadway, and that Chamberlain knows of that prearrangement.
 (A spokesman for the producers had no comment for Playbill about the future life of The Exorcist.)